AltB22/Ocean_Pulse/README.md

 <br> <https://young-temple-90764.herokuapp.com/#home> <br/>
 A user would first need to initialize the package.json file by entering <b>npm instal</b> in the terminal.
 This will add the required modules for the functionality of the website.<br>
 Next the user would need to enter the provided seeds into the databases.
 This is done by entering <b>npm run seed</b> in the terminal.
 This will fill the created databases with the seeded information and allow for the user to log in and see provided surf locations.<br>
-Finally, the user will enter <b> npm run develop<b> to view the program on their local server.
+Finally, the user will enter <b> npm run develop</b> to view the program on their local server.

 ## Usage